in

 Sony A7S III Official Sample

-Like I previously mentioned, I am a big fan of Canon Color Science, I feel like they pop out of the box and with a little magenta shift toward green can look absolutely stunning and realistic.
+Like I previously mentioned, I am a big fan of Canon Color Science.
+I feel like they pop out of the box, and with a little magenta shift toward green, they can look absolutely stunning and realistic.

-I’ve never been a fan of Sony Color Science but since the A7 III they have made huge steps in the right direction.
-To put it simply I feel like colors from Sony are more neutral and natural.
-They tend to shift more around green and yellow which I personally prefer.
+I’ve never been a fan of Sony Color Science, but since the A7 III, they have made huge steps in the right direction.
+To put it simply, I feel like the colors from Sony are more neutral and natural.
+They tend to shift more around green and yellow, which I personally prefer.

-I am a big fan of painting and even painters tends to shift towards these colors.
-I feel like the larger the spectrum of colors, the more it tends to shift towards this direction since they are much more shade of green than the rest of the colors in a wide gamut.
+I am a big fan of painting, and even painters tend to gravitate towards these colors.
+I feel like the larger the spectrum of colors, the more it tends to shift in this direction since they are much more shades of green than the rest of the colors in a wide gamut.

-In other words the richer the colors, the more it tends to have shades of green and yellow.
-This is especially noticeable on skin tones, just look at Mona Lisa.
+In other words, the richer the colors, the more they tend to have shades of green and yellow.
+This is especially noticeable on skin tones; just look at the Mona Lisa.

-This is one of the most important factors since it will be representative of the output quality you’ll be able to reach for you as well as for your clients.
+This is one of the most important factors since it will be representative of the output quality you’ll be able to reach for yourself as well as for your clients.

-Obviously images from the Black Magic Camera looks amazing but at the end of the day, ergonomics will dictate the quality of the image as well, especially when it comes to movement and camera placement.
+Obviously, images from the Black Magic Camera look amazing, but at the end of the day, ergonomics will dictate the quality of the image as well, especially when it comes to movement and camera placement.

-Two of the most clean short I’ve seen have been shot on Sony FX3.
-One By Danny Gevirtz and the other one Get Away Get Away a 17 minute short film developed by Michael Gabriele and DP Ryan French.
+Two of the cleanest shorts I’ve seen have been shot on the Sony FX3.
+One is by Danny Gevirtz, and the other is Get Away, a 17-minute short film developed by Michael Gabriele and DP Ryan French.

 a Cinematic Baseball Film by Danny Gevirtz